Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: The sample T Aut for the automaton

 Let $A$ be an acceptor of one of the types DBA, DCA, DPA, DRA, DSA, or DMA over alphabet $\Sigma$.
 We say that states $q_1$ and $q_2$ of $\aut{M}$ are \emph{distinguishable} if there exists a word $w \in \Sigma^\omega$ that is accepted from one state but not the other, that is, $w \in \sema{\aut{A}^{q_1}} \setminus \sema{\aut{A}^{q_2}}$ or $w \in \sema{\aut{A}^{q_2}} \setminus \sema{\aut{A}^{q_1}}$.
 In this case we say that $w$ is a \emph{distinguishing word}.

-\begin{myproposition} If two states of a complete DBA, DCA, DPA, DRA, DSA, or DMA of $n$ states are distinguishable, then they are distinguishable by an ultimately periodic $\omega$-word of length bounded by $O(n^4)$. \end{myproposition}
+\begin{proposition} If two states of a complete DBA, DCA, DPA, DRA, DSA, or DMA of $n$ states are distinguishable, then they are distinguishable by an ultimately periodic $\omega$-word of length bounded by $O(n^4)$. \end{proposition}

 \begin{proof} We prove the result for a DMA.
 Because any DBA, DCA, DPA, DRA, or DSA is equivalent to a DMA with the same automaton, this result holds for these types of acceptors as well.
 Let $\aut{A}$ be a complete DMA of $n$ states such that the states $q_1$ and $q_2$ are distinguishable.
 Then there exists an $\omega$-word $w$ that is accepted from exactly one of the two states, that is, $w$ is accepted by exactly one of $\aut{A}^{q_1}$ and $\aut{A}^{q_2}$.